General questions

 Unless you request otherwise your doctor can also access your blood test results, check them, and upload them to your skindoc account.
 If you prefer to order and manage your blood tests yourself the total should be £80.

-Please note, they also offer a service whereby a healthcare worker can physically come to your home to do the blood test for an additional £55.
+Please note, they also offer a service whereby a healthcare worker can physically come to your home to do the blood test for an additional £60.
+You can also attend one of their clinics in your area and a healthcare professional will do it for you for £45.

 3. Private Clinic/Hospital - You may decide to book in with a local private service and have a healthcare professional take your blood.
 This is the traditional method but is also 2-3x more expensive with a typical set of blood tests costing £200-300 each